-Registration with a GP.
-Is the child going to remain registered with their own GP or is there a need for the foster carer to register them with their GP?

-Dental Care - is the child registered or does the foster carer need to do this.
+- Registration with a GP.
+Is the child going to remain registered with their own GP or is there a need for the foster carer to register them with their GP? - ➤ Dental Care is the child registered or does the foster carer need to do this.
 Is there information on when the child last had a dental check or does this need to be booked.
-Where a child is too young to be registered with a dentist, foster carers are expected to take them along to dental appointments for themselves or other children so that they become familiar with going to the dentist.

-➢ Is a referral to an optician required?
+Where a child is too young to be registered with a dentist, foster carers are expected to take them along to dental appointments for themselves or other children so that they become familiar with going to the dentist. - Is a referral to an optician required?
 Children should have had their eyesight checked at a number of ages prior to and when starting school, so it will be important to know whether this has happened.
 Where children have a prescription for glasses they should have their eyesight reviewed at least annually (some children where concerns have been identified may need more frequent review).
 For children who have had their eyesight tested and no issues have been identified, they should have their eyesight tested at a minimum every 2 years.

-Further information can be found on the NHS website - NHS Eye Tests for Children details of any outstanding appointments or needs should be given to the foster carer by the child's social worker at the point of placement.
+Further information can be found on the NHS website - NHS Eye Tests for Children by the child's social worker at the point of placement.